 An assessment item must be submitted on or before the due date.
-An assessment item submitted later than the due date, without an extension from the teacher, will be subject to a penalty (deduction of marks).
-Late homework may be completed and submitted to qualify towards eligibility for exams.
+An assessment item submitted later than the due date, without an extension from the teacher, will not be graded and will result in an automatic score of zero.
+Late homework, however, may be completed and submitted to qualify towards eligibility for exams.
 At the end of the semester, if the students have not completed a sufficient number of homework assignments to pass this aspect of the course, additional work will be set for them.